 Give to The Franklin Institute through the Educational Improvement Tax Credit

-The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved for the 2013–2014 school year.
-The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like the Institute.Read More
+The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved for the 2014–2015 school year.
+The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like The Franklin Institute.Read More